The Post-9/11 GI Bill is a great education benefit that can pay for your college plus give you a monthly cash payment.

-Post-9/11 benefit eligiblity and payment rates are based on the amount creditable active-duty service each veteran has since Sept.
+Post-9/11 benefit eligibility and payment rates are based on your creditable active-duty service since Sept.
 10, 2001.
 See the Tables below.

 Post-9/11 benefit payments are based on the amount creditable active-duty service each veteran has since Sept.
 10, 2001.
 (See Table Below)

-Monthly Living Stipend - VA will pay eligible veterans* a monthly housing allowance based on the Basic Allowance for Housing (BAH) for an E-5 with dependents.
-This amount is based on the ZIP code of the location of the school you are attending.
-Not the student's home ZIP code.
-To determine the BAH for your ZIP code click here.
+Monthly Living Stipend - VA will pay you a monthly housing allowance based on the Basic Allowance for Housing (BAH) for an E-5 with dependents.
+This amount is based on the ZIP code of the location of the school you are attending, not your home ZIP code.
+To determine the BAH click here.

-Book and Supply Stipend - VA will pay eligible veterans* an annual book stipend of up to $1,000.
+Book and Supply Stipend - VA will pay you an annual book stipend of up to $1,000.
 This stipend will paid at the beginning of each term.
-It is paid proportionately based on the number of credits taken by each student at $41 per credit hour.
+It is paid proportionately based on the number of credits taken at $41 per credit hour.

-One-Time Relocation Allowance - eligible veterans may also receive a one-time rural benefit payment of $500.00.
+One-Time Relocation Allowance - you can also receive a one-time rural benefit payment of $500.00.
+To qualify you must:

 |Time on Active Duty (Including Reserve and Guard)||